-Furthermore, a PPP is a long term collaboration; it is simply not possible to anticipate all the issues that might arise throughout its execution.
+Furthermore, a PPP is a long-term collaboration; it is simply impossible to anticipate all the issues that might arise throughout its execution.
 Several arrangements might have to evolve.

-Both partners must, therefore, retain a deep understanding of where the project stands, and have confidence in each other's ability to make the necessary adjustments and maintain momentum within the partnership.
+Therefore, both partners must retain a deep understanding of where the project stands and have confidence in each other's ability to make the necessary adjustments and maintain momentum within the partnership.

 However, it is a partnership.
 Success will only be here if both parties are committed for the long term.

 Above all else, the critical factor for the public authority is to establish a sound contractual scheme, endorsed by relevant laws and supported by citizens.